Find & Replace

 Batch find and replace text across hundreds of PDFs

 Content-stream editing with .NET regex, capture groups, per-pair page ranges, and CSV-driven multi-replace.
 Preserves fonts, layout, and digital signatures on the pages you do not touch.
+Built-in on-device OCR now handles scanned and image-only PDFs in the same pass — no separate OCR step — and forensic-grade de-identification removes the original text permanently from the file bytes.

 Download Complimentary TrialUnder the hood